Home · bathroom

 Can I replace just the cartridge instead of the whole mixing valve?

 Usually yes.
 If the valve body isn't corroded or cracked, a $20–$60 cartridge replacement fixes most drips and temperature problems.
 Full valve body replacement is only needed when the body itself is leaking or damaged — see the cartridge replacement guide first.
+Always isolate the water supply before replacing a shower cartridge to avoid flooding 11.

 Can I do a single-handle mixing valve replacement without soldering?